I have been a calligrapher since 2007, working through a combination of exhibitions, events and commissions.

 My own interests in art, architecture, history and literature have provided material and stimulus for work in exhibitions.
 The first example of this was producing work to complement an exhibition of Bernard Leach and other potters.
 As a studio pottery fan myself, I am pleased that Clive Bowen, Joe Finch and Phil Rogers all have pottery-related pieces.

 Subsequent early exhibitions included John Betjeman at Cowcross Gallery, London in 2008, Bedford Park in London in 2009, Gavin Maxwell at Bright Water Centre on Skye in 2010 and Kettle’s Yard, Cambridge in 2011.

-I have since been involved in a range of events that have included Art in Action, Bovey Tracey Craft Fair, Made by Hand in Cardiff and Works on Paper Art Fair in London.
+I have since been involved in a range of events that have included Art in Action, Bovey Tracey Craft Fair, Made by Hand in Cardiff, Works of Paper Art Fair and ABA Rare Book Fair.

 Gavin Maxwell Museum, Skye; John Betjeman Centre, Wadebridge; Marlborough College, Oxford Preservation Trust and Rycote Chapel, Thame all have work.
 Two Shakespeare-related pieces, one bought by, and one commissioned by, an American collector, Neale Albert, have been gifted by him to the Yale Centre for British Art in New Haven, Connecticut, following exhibitions in New York.

 I have enjoyed demonstrating and/or running workshops for the likes of Churches Conservation Trust, Court Barn Museum in Chipping Campden and Landmark Trust.
 My work has been featured in Cambridge News, Cotswold Life, Country Life, Oxfordshire Life, Oxford Times, The Times, Warwickshire Life, The Betjemanian (a publication of the Betjeman Society) and on BBC Radio.